SalomePlatform/adao/doc/en/examples.rst

 all the required input data through the GUI.
 The second one shows, on the same case, how to define input data using external sources through scripts.
-We describe here always Python scripts because they can be directly inserted in YACS script nodes, but external files can use other langages.
+We describe here always Python scripts because they can be directly inserted in YACS script nodes, but external files can use other languages.

 The mathematical notations used afterward are explained in the section :ref:`section_theory`.